1. What's your story? Where are you from?

 10. What do you hope to achieve with your art?

-Some change – I believe in art for a social change, lately my illustrations have been based on Wellness and Mental Health.
-Most of my illustrations are reflection of personal experiences so I like it when people can also feel connected, inspired, encouraged or happy seeing it.
+Some change - I believe in art for a social change, lately, my illustrations have been based on Wellness and Mental Health.
+Most of my illustrations are reflections of personal experiences so I like it when people can also feel connected, inspired, encouraged or happy seeing it.

 11. Now, tell us a little more about you as a person: what is your favourite food?